Trustworthy Language Model (TLM) - Quickstart

 2 | What is the name of the galaxy that contains our Solar System? | The galaxy that contains our Solar System is called the Milky Way Galaxy. | 0.983264 |

 How to use these scores?
-If you have time/resources, your team can manually review low-trustworthiness responses and provide a better human response instead.
-If not, you can determine a trustworthiness threshold below which responses seem untrustworthy, and automatically append a warning statement to any response whose trustworthiness falls below the threshold.
+Your team can manually review untrustworthy responses and provide a better human response, or discover insights to improve your prompt templates.
+Strategies to automatically handle untrustworthy responses are covered in our Advanced Tutorial.
+One simple strategy: identify a trustworthiness score threshold below which responses seem bad, and automatically append a warning statement to responses whose trustworthiness falls below the threshold.

 if trustworthiness_score < threshold:

-The overall magnitude/range of the trustworthiness scores may differ between datasets, so we recommend selecting any thresholds to be application-specific.
-First consider the relative trustworthiness levels between different data points before considering the overall magnitude of these scores for individual data points.
+The overall magnitude of trustworthiness scores may differ between applications, so we recommend selecting any thresholds to be application-specific.
+First consider the relative trustworthiness levels between different responses across a dataset before considering the overall magnitude of these scores for individual responses.

 df = pd.read_csv("solar_system_dataset.csv")